bhumi1102/bhumi1102.github.io/teaching.md

 ## 1-on-1 Sessions

-If you're interested in 1-on-1 sessions, I do have 1 or 2 spots.
-Please email me at bhumi at theleafnode dot com.
+If you're interested in 1-on-1 sessions, I do have 1 or 2 spots open in May 2024.
+Please email me at bhumi [at] theleafnode [dot] com.
 I typically start with a (free) intro chat and we see if it's a good fit from there.

 ## Reviews